Aircoookie/WLED/ledclock/sch-pcb/readme.md

 The *dots* and *digit* PCB design has a THT pad that with a very small hole diameter and fully covered with solder mask.
 It's a workaround for EasyEDA to get the bottom layer fully covered with copper and solder mask.
 This is only necessary for aesthetic reasons (to block light shining through and get a nice color instead of the color of the PCB material).
 Since the bottom layer does not contain anything, it was not exported as a PDF file.
 If you make your PCB yourself, you can omit the workaround pads completely.

+Are you curious about the LED arrangement?
+Check this [issue](https://github.com/imeszaros/ledclock/issues/2).

 ## Main board

 - Schematic